 Hopefully, with time the region can return to the place of safety that it was just a couple of years ago.

-Remember to pack a mask, some sanitizer, and some basic Spanish words if you can!
+If you’ll be traveling to Mexico City soon, remember to pack a mask, some sanitizer, and learn some basic Spanish words if you can!

 📌 Like this article?
 Pin it…